-Celebrities lend voices to Los Angeles Women's March
+Celebrities rally attendees at LA Women's March, declare Time's Up

-(CNN)Thousands gathered Saturday in Pershing Square in downtown Los Angeles for the second Women's March, lending their voices to the protests nationwide in anticipation of hearing from a slate of celebrity speakers.
+(CNN)Thousands gathered Saturday in Pershing Square in downtown Los Angeles for the second Women's March, eager to participate in the nationwide protests and listen to a slate of celebrity speakers.

 March organizers honed in on this year's midterm elections using the theme "Hear Our Vote."

 But the rally was much more than electoral politics for many attendees.
-Demonstrators advocated for women's rights and equality as much of the sentiment in this year's march overlapped with the #MeToo and Time's Up movements.
+Demonstrators advocated for women's rights and equality, as much of the sentiment in this year's march overlapped with the #MeToo and Time's Up movements.

-Eva Longoria, Natalie Portman and Scarlett Johannson were among a long list of famous folks who addressed massive crowds as they reached the march's end at Grand Park and City Hall.
+Natalie Portman, Scarlett Johannson, Viola Davis and Sarah Hyland were among a long list of famous folks who addressed massive crowds as they reached the march's end at Grand Park and City Hall.
 Here's what they had to say:

 Eva Longoria